Marker Logo

 this page online

+Location.
 39° 0.293′ N, 119° 50.749′ W. Marker is in Genoa, Nevada, in Douglas County.
-Marker is on Jacks Valley Road/Main Street (Nevada Route 206), on the right when traveling south.
+It is on Jacks Valley Road/Main Street (Nevada Route 206), on the right when traveling south.
 Marker is located on the grounds of the Genoa Courthouse Museum, on the reverse of the Pony Express Centennial Marker base.
 Touch for map.
 Marker is at or near this postal address: 2304 Main Street, Genoa NV 89411, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Pony Express (here, next to this marker); Judge Daniel Webster Virgin (a few steps from this marker); Hans Meyer–Kassel (a few steps from this marker); Genoa (within shouting distance of this marker); Welcome to Mormon Station State Historic Park (within shouting distance of this marker); Carson Trail - Original Mormon Station (within shouting distance of this marker); Mormon Station State Historic Park (within shouting distance of this marker); The Campbell Property (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Pony Express (here, next to this marker); Judge Daniel Webster Virgin (a few steps from this marker); Hans Meyer–Kassel (a few steps from this marker); Genoa (within shouting distance of this marker); Welcome to Mormon Station State Historic Park (within shouting distance of this marker); Carson Trail - Original Mormon Station (within shouting distance of this marker); Mormon Station State Historic Park (within shouting distance of this marker); The Campbell Property (within shouting distance of this marker).
 Touch for a list and map of all markers in Genoa.

 Also see . . .
 "Snowshoe" Thompson.
-A lively little folksong sung by Johnnie Horton.
-(Submitted on July 11, 2009, by Syd Whittle of Mesa, Arizona.)
+A lively little folksong

 John A. “Snowshoe” Thompson Marker image.
 Click for full size.

-Photographed By Syd Whittle, July 6, 2009
+Photographed by Syd Whittle, July 6, 2009

 2. John A. “Snowshoe” Thompson Marker